ucc23/ucc/_clusters/majaess225.md

 UTI_C_lit: 0.5
 UTI_C_dup: 1.0
 UTI_summary: |
-    Majaess 225 is a moderately populated, loose object of intermediate C3 quality.
-It is moderately studied in the literature.
-This object shares a very small percentage of members with a later reported entry.
+    <b>Majaess 225</b> is a moderately populated, loose object of intermediate C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
+It is moderately studied in the literature.<br><br>This object shares a very small percentage of members with a later reported entry.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 5.8